kubermatic/kubermatic/docs/proposals/user-management.md

 # User management
 **Author**: Lukasz Szaszkiewicz(@p0lyn0mial)

 **Status**: Draft proposal.

 ## Introduction

 User management describes how to manage user access to various resources like devices, applications, networks and many more.
 It plays a core part in any system and it is a basic security essential for any organisation.
 At this moment `kubermatic-server` doesn’t allow for defining and assigning permissions to resources.
 In fact, the current situation is simple, users have unlimited access to `Resources` and cannot share them with others.
 One of the goals of this document is to change the steady state but at the same time we would like to introduce the concept of a `Project`.
 A `Project` is a new entity that will hold various `Resources`.
 All `Resources` in a `Project` are equal in terms of the `Groups` attached to them.
-The `Groups` can be arbitrary but as a good starting point we will start off with `Owner`, `Admin`, `Editor` and `Reader` types.
+The `Groups` can be arbitrary but as a good starting point we will start off with `Owner`, `Editor` and `Reader` types.
 Affiliation of a `User` to one of the `Groups` give them certain powers they are allowed to use within a `Project`.
 For example if Bob belongs to `Editor` he has write access to all `Resources` in a `Project`, in other words Bob can create `clusters` in a `Project` he belongs to.

 ## Goals
 1. Describe how `kubermatic-server` is going to drive authorization decisions.
 2. Utilise kubernetes `RBAC` mechanism as much as possible.
 3. Describe how `RBAC` roles are generated and attached to project’s resources.

 ## Non-Goal